deepakchaurasia-rally/AmplitudePOC/README.md

 ### Description

-This Project is mainly to understand working of amplitude. this will act as a placeholder for any use case that can come in future related to FPC tracking
+This Project is mainly to understand working of amplitude. this will act as a placeholder for any use case that can come in future related to FPC tracking.
+Make Sure to use your own key for event tracking.

 ### Case 1: